-They would like to achieve a good house with no leaks, currently the insects eat holes in their roof and during rainy season they never have a dry night’s sleep.
+They would like to achieve a good house with no leaks, currently, the insects eat holes in their roof and during the rainy season they never have a dry night’s sleep.
 Robina would like to learn English and in the future become a nurse.

 To sponsor Robina and Matthew for $30 per month go to our DONATE page.